 • Gadolinium Associated Plaques (GAP)

 • Self-published patients with normal renal function and complaints since GBCA; elevated 24 hour urinary gadolinium excretion?

-The “self-published patients with normal renal function” that they refer to are us – Duke G, me, and members of the MRI-Gadolinium-Toxicity support group on Yahoo.
+The “self-published patients with normal renal function” that they refer to are us – Hubbs, me, and members of the MRI-Gadolinium-Toxicity Support Group.
 Our self-study papers can be found in Our Research, located in the Research section of this website.

 While the ABMRS is primarily concerned with the safety surrounding MR environments, we hope it will continue to address safety issues related to gadolinium retention from Gadolinium-based Contrast Agents administered for contrast-enhanced MRIs and MRAs.
 Gadolinium retention is an issue that can potentially affect every patient that has an MRI or MRA with contrast, regardless of his or her level of renal function.